2025 Moto2 World Championship

-Diogo Moreira, (pictured in 2025), was the 2025 Moto2 World Riders' Champion.
+Diogo Moreira was the 2025 Moto2 World Riders' Champion.

+Manuel González (pictured in 2017) finished runner-up.

+Barry Baltus (pictured in 2019) finished third.

+Daniel Holgado (pictured in 2019), the 2025 Moto2 Rookie of the Year.

-The 2025 FIM Moto2 World Championship was the intermediate class of the 77th FIM Road Racing World Championship season.
+The 2025 FIM Moto2 World Championship was the intermediate class of the 77th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
+Diogo Moreira won the championship for Italtrans Racing Team after the Valencian Grand Prix.
+He became the first Brazilian rider to win World Championship in Grand Prix motorcycle racing history.